tomaszpolanski/Utilities/README.md

 ## Example

-You can see how to use it in ReactivePropertis in [this blog](http://futurice.com/blog/reactive-c-number-in-practice).
+You can see how to use it in ReactiveProperties in [this blog](http://futurice.com/blog/reactive-c-number-in-practice).